|Price||$2.33/mo. (On a 2-Year Plan)|

 Simply enter your email address, subject, department, importance, and the message.
 You can even add images to better present an issue/problem.
 Once you submit a ticket, you can expect to receive a reply within 24 hours.
 If you need a quicker troubleshooting solution, then you also have an FAQ page, where you can find all the details regarding the most common errors.

-Our Trust.Zone review unveils that the provider offers a good overall service that needs a little work.
+Yes, I do recommend Trust.Zone VPN to users.
+It is a good overall service that needs a little work.
 They should develop native apps for all platforms and increase the number of features on the Windows client specifically.